kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 [Screenshot](/images/quickmock_vids/screenshot.mp4)

 [Save as single file](/images/quickmock_vids/save.mp4){:.tag}
-Compresses all external images and links into a single HTML file which can be re-edited.
+Compresses all external images and links into a single `HTML` file which can be re-edited.

 [Playground](/images/quickmocks_playground.png){:.tag}
 A test friendly environment where users can practice actions.

 Some other cool features:
-- All actions supported multi-element manipulation.
+- All actions support multi-element manipulation.
 Want to change 5 icons at once?
 No problem.
 Need to duplicate a particular button for every card on screen?
-Easy as.
-This multi-elemental approach was very powerful when used correctly.
+Easy-as.
+Multi-element support is very powerful when used correctly.
-- Copy and paste was available across tabs.
-Copied data wasn't simply text, it was a collection of independent HTML elements.
-You could select 5 different text fields on screen, then replace them with 5 icons from another screen.
+- Copy and paste is available across tabs.
+Copied data isn't simply text, it's a collection of independent `HTML` elements.
+You can select 5 different text fields on screen, then replace them with 5 icons from another screen.
 Very useful.

 ---